-It is a wonderful place to stroll around and dip in and out of the many cafes, bars and restaurants.
+Alongside this, it is a wonderful place to stroll around and dip in and out of the many cafes, bars and restaurants.
+You will always be sure to find somewhere delicious to eat in Den Bosch.

 The Yoghurt Barn is actually a chain throughout the country and the perfect place to stop for a light breakfast.
 Serving a wide range of yoghurts with various toppings, cakes and coffees in bright, succulent-filled dining area.
 They also serve their speciality of Barn Toast with Banana Bite, Avocado Addict and Fabulous Fig, which I can fully recommend.